Staying safe at home

 - mobility aids to make it easier to reach things

-If you need help to do everyday tasks or are worried about falling, you can contact your local council.
+If you need help to do everyday tasks or are worried about falling, contact your local council.
 They can do a needs assessment for you.

-You need to have this assessment before the council can recommend a service.
-Examples are:
+You need to have this assessment before the council can recommend a service such as:

-- equipment like a walking frame or personal alarm
+- equipment like a personal alarm or key safe box

 - changes to your home, such as a walk-in shower